 Postdoctoral Training at NIEHS

 The National Institute of Environmental Health Sciences (NIEHS) is one of 27 institutes and centers of the National Institutes of Health, which is part of the U.S. Department of Health and Human Services.
-Unlike the majority of NIH institutes located in Bethesda, Md., NIEHS is located in Research Triangle Park, North Carolina, a major U.S. center of biotechnology and health research.
+Unlike the majority of NIH institutes located in Bethesda, Maryland, NIEHS is located in Research Triangle Park, North Carolina, a major U.S. center of biotechnology and health research.

 Report on Carcinogens, The